japila-books/spark-sql-internals/docs/SQLConf.md

 *  (Spark Structured Streaming) `StreamingRelation`, `StreamingExecutionRelation`, `StreamingRelationV2` and `ContinuousExecutionRelation` are requested for statistics (i.e. `computeStats`)

-* `DataSource` spark-sql-DataSource.md#resolveRelation[creates a HadoopFsRelation for FileFormat data source] (and builds a CatalogFileIndex when no table statistics are available)
+* `DataSource` [creates a HadoopFsRelation for FileFormat data source](DataSource.md#resolveRelation) (and builds a CatalogFileIndex when no table statistics are available)

 * `BaseRelation` is requested for spark-sql-BaseRelation.md#sizeInBytes[an estimated size of this relation] (in bytes)